 My kids made these-can you tell???
 Bahaha!
 I let my inner Nigella sit down for a minute so the kids could take over and while these are by no means blog-perfect images, I love them even more for it.
-My kids created these egg-free chocolate biscuits (Oliver my eldest can’t eat egg) on their own under my watchful gaze of course (and they didn’t touch the oven) and we loved every minute of it.
-Flour got everywhere, naturally but we laughed, Xander licked the spoon (despite me telling him not to) and those little boys of mine were so incredibly proud when the biscuits were ready to eat, hoovering them up making all the mess worth it.
+My kids created these egg-free chocolate biscuits which are also vegan (Oliver my eldest can’t eat egg) on their own under my watchful gaze of course (and they didn’t touch the oven) and we loved every minute of it.
+Flour got everywhere of course but we laughed, Xander licked the spoon (despite me telling him not to) and those little boys of mine were so incredibly proud when the biscuits were ready to eat, hoovering them up instantly, making all the mess worth it.

 Those smiles were worth sacrificing perfect images for this recipe.

 I hope you make these cookies with your kids because they’re totally awesome.
 And easy.
 And fun.